CX-Box/cxbox-doc/docs/widget/type/form/form.md

 ### Title Color
 `Title Color` allows you to specify a color for a title.
 It can be constant or calculated.

-**Constant color**

 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3025/view/myexample3025constcolor){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/colortitle){:target="_blank"}

-*Constant color* is a fixed color that doesn't change.
+* `Constant color*` is a fixed color that doesn't change.
 It remains the same regardless of any factors in the application.

-**Calculated color**

 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3025/view/myexample3025){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/colortitle){:target="_blank"}

-*Calculated color* can be used to change a title color dynamically.
+* `Calculated color` can be used to change a title color dynamically.
 It changes depending on business logic or data in the application.

 !!! info
-    Title colorization is **applicable** to the following [fields](../../../fields/fieldtypes): date, dateTime, dateTimeWithSeconds, number, money, percent, time, input, text, dictionary, radio, checkbox, multivalue, multivalueHover.
+    Title colorization is **applicable** to the following [fields](/widget/fields/fieldtypes/): date, dateTime, dateTimeWithSeconds, number, money, percent, time, input, text, dictionary, radio, checkbox, multivalue, multivalueHover.

 ##### How does it look?